odan/odan.github.io/_posts/2019-08-30-creating-a-strictly-typed-collection-of-objects-in-php.md

 }
 ```

-You could also use variadics and pass many User objects in constructor at once like:
+You can also use [variadics](https://www.phptutorial.net/php-tutorial/php-variadic-functions/)
+and pass any number of arguments into it:

 ```php
 $userList = new UserList(new User(), new User());